browserslist/browserslist/README.md

 ## Queries

-Browserslist will use browsers criterias from:
+Browserslist will use browsers criteria from:

 1. First argument.
 2. `BROWSERSLIST` environment variable.
 3. `browserslist` config file in current or parent directories.
-4. If all methods will not give a result, Browserslist will use defaults:
+4. If the above methods did not produce a valid result, Browserslist will use defaults:
    `> 1%, last 2 versions, Firefox ESR`.

 Multiple criteria are combined as a boolean `OR`.
 A browser version must match